 The Myers Briggs Personality Type Indicator (MBTI) is about how we prefer to handle to world, how we deal with other people and how we prefer to spend our free time.
 It is believed that these such preferences are things that we are born with, it’s also believed they develop in later life via life experiences and a number of other factors.

 How we prefer to spend our time/where we get energy from

-Extroverted(E) – Often prefer to be around people, likes large social circles, often action oriented, seek knowledge from many subjects, seeks frequent interaction, energized by other people, likes to repeat a learned skill, likes to tackle multiple tasks at once, treats work as a place to socialize.
+Extroverted(E) – Often prefers to be around people, likes large social circles, is often action oriented, seeks knowledge from many subjects, seeks frequent interaction, energized by other people, likes to repeat a learned skill, likes to tackle multiple tasks at once, treats work as a place to socialize.

-Introverted(I) – Often prefer to be alone to recharge their batteries, often thought oriented, think before acting, seek in depth knowledge of fewer subjects, less frequent but more substantial interaction, becomes bored more easily, likes to learn different skills, usually will have fewer friends however they will probably have a greater connection to those friends, usually more private people, prefers to focus on a single task at a time, separates work from their social life.
+Introverted(I) – Often prefers to be alone to recharge their batteries, are often thought oriented, think before acting, seek in depth knowledge of fewer subjects, have less frequent but more substantial interaction, become bored more easily, likes to learn different skills, usually will have fewer friends.
+However, they will probably have a greater connection to those friends.
+They are usually private people, prefers to focus on a single task at a time, and separates work from their social life.

 How we gain information

-Intuition(N) – Lives in their own head, relies on intuition/gut instinct or theories to make decisions, tends to be unobservant, thinks about things which are not in the present, looks at the bigger picture and the future, considers connections and meaning and also implications of events and decisions, more likely to be creative, likes new ideas and concepts even if those ideas are not practical.
+Intuition(N) – Relies on intuition/gut instinct or theories to make decisions, tends to be unobservant, thinks about things which are not in the present, looks at the bigger picture and the future, considers connections and meaning and also implications of events and decisions, more likely to be creative, likes new ideas and concepts even if those ideas are not practical.

 Are you a sensor or intuitive.